Finding the Best Banks in San Francisco

 And its offerings are just as vast as its geographical footprint.
 The bank offers checking, savings and certificate of deposit (CD) accounts.
 You can also apply for a home or auto loan.
 And those planning for their golden years can open an individual retirement account (IRA).

 Plus, each product is geared toward a different type of customer.
-So if you’re looking for just the basics, you can open a Core Checking account.
-The bank will waive its $12 monthly service fee if you set up a direct deposit of at least $250 or if you keep a minimum balance of $1,500.
+The bank's Advantage Checking account comes with three settings.
+SafeBalance is the most basic, Plus is more sophisticated and Relationship is for higher balances.
 If you have a more complex financial life, you can purchase a variety of investment products through the bank’s partnership with financial services giant Merrill Edge.

 And if you value the online and mobile experience, Bank of America offers a mobile banking app certified by J.D.
 Power.
 The firm lauded it for its user friendliness and access to vital information.
 It offers all the basic mobile features such mobile deposit and bill pay.
 In addition, you get access to Zelle.
 This app functions similarly to popular services like Venmo.
 All you need is a phone number and email to transfer money.
 No exchange of account information is required.